Alternative Punishments for Latecomers: What Are Your Thoughts Beyond Salary Deductions?

 krishna.tmtpl@gmail.com

-I am from a Advertising Agency and when I have joined ‘Late Coming’ was a foremost problem there.
-I have done three major changes there.
+Dear dapsy4u2, I am from an Advertising Agency, and when I joined, 'Late Coming' was a foremost problem there.
+I have implemented three major changes:

-1. Replace the ‘Physical Attendance Register’ with ‘Bio metric Attendance Machine’
+1. Replaced the 'Physical Attendance Register' with a 'Biometric Attendance Machine'.

-3. Finally introducing a ‘Salary Deduction’ clause in HR policy: Anybody coming LATE for 3 days in a month, salary of half day will be deducted without prior information.
+3. Introduced a 'Salary Deduction' clause in the HR policy: Anybody coming late for 3 days in a month will have half a day's salary deducted without prior information.

-This has worked for me, hopefully help you as well.
+This has worked for me; hopefully, it will help you as well.

 Rizwan_Razi

-There are different ways to control late coming of your employees:
+There are different ways to control the late coming of your employees:

-1. Send daily latecomers report to the respective head of the department and request him or her to control the late coming habits of his or her subordinates.
-The head of the department will be answerable for the late coming of his or her subordinates.
+1. Send a daily latecomers report to the respective head of the department and request them to control the late-coming habits of their subordinates.
+The head of the department will be answerable for the late coming of their subordinates.

 2. Give instructions to the Admin department not to allow latecomer employees to enter their department.
 They should sit in the admin department and, after requesting permission from their HOD, they can go to their respective department.

-3. The HR head can call latecomer employees to his or her room for an explanation of why they arrived late at the office.
+3. The HR head can call latecomer employees to their room for an explanation of why they arrived late at the office.

 4. Display a list of latecomers on the notice board with bold names.

-5. Deduct one leave for above 4 instances of late coming in a month.
+5. Deduct one leave for more than four instances of late coming in a month.

 7. Habitual latecomers will not be promoted to the next level.